indrajeetadityaroy9/lexical-sae/LITERATURE_REVIEW.md

 *   **Rethinking Sparse Optimization (Kuznedelev et al., Aug 2023):**
     *   *Finding:* Standard training recipes (AdamW, constant pruning) lead to under-trained sparse models.
 They propose modified schedules specifically for high-sparsity regimes.

-## 4. Recommendations for Next Steps

-1.  **Adopt "Term Expansion":** Modify the `NeuralVectorizer` to output a vector over the *entire* vocabulary, not just the input tokens.
-This moves from "Neural Weighting" to "Neural Expansion" (SPLADE-style).
-2.  **Hardware-Aware Sparsity:** Shift from generic `block_l1_loss` to **Channel-wise Sparsity** or **N:M Sparsity** (supported by NVIDIA Ampere GPUs) to actually realize the promised latency gains.
-3.  **Inverted Index Integration:** To beat the Sklearn baseline's 0.07ms, the Neural Vectorizer must not just output a vector but be coupled with a sparse matrix search (like `scipy.sparse` or Lucene) during inference.